Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Who Buys Lottery Payments?

 Typically, two types of companies purchase long-term lottery payouts: factoring companies and insurance companies.
-These are the same companies that purchase settlements from sellers who collect personal injury settlements and other kinds of long-term payouts.
+These are the same companies that purchase settlements from sellers who collect personal injury settlements, mortgage notes and other kinds of long-term payouts.

 Factoring companies offer lottery winners immediate cash for their annuity contracts.
 They are buying the lottery winner’s future payments.
 The cash payment is less than the total of the scheduled annuity payments.